Comet Moth Facts

 A rather surprising mystery also surrounds the beautiful creature.
 It lives a primarily nocturnal life, thus its brilliant coloring serves no evolutionary purpose that scientists can determine.

-Each female lays between 120-170 eggs after mating, after which she quickly dies.
+In addition, each female lays between 120-170 eggs after mating, after which she quickly dies.
 The hatching larvae feed voraciously, primarily on only two specific species of local plants.

 The combination of tiny territory range and high dependency on specific plants makes it extremely vulnerable to the threats of climate change and habitat loss.